 I created this recipe for the wedding of a chef, Jorge Guzman, who wanted a Mexican-inspired dessert plate to be served to his guests, in addition to a cake.
 I kind of fell in love with them and when Bake From Scratch invited me to create some cookies for their Holiday Cookie Issue, I knew instantly that this would be in the mix.

 The crunch comes from both the toasted pepitas (pumpkin seeds) and feuilletine flakes (which are paper thin cookies that are broken up into what can best be described as dessert-cereal).
 The pepitas and feuilletine flakes are folded into a chocolate and hazelnut mixture, set firm, covered with ganache and then decorated with more pepitas and edible gold leaf.
 The result is a sophisticated chocolate bar that is regal enough for a wedding, a holiday party or just a midnight snack.
-You can watch me make these bars in my instagram video.

 Scroll to the bottom of the post to see the Pinon Mexican Wedding Cookies, Chestnut and Honey Madeleines, Caramelized White Chocolate Sables with Sea Salt and and Hazelnut Spice Speculaas I developed for this Special Holiday Cookie Issue.